-Aegon is a global financial service company that is undergoing a transformation to better help people achieve a lifetime of financial security, amid rising life expectancy and more time spent in retirement.
+Aegon is a global financial service company that helps people achieve a lifetime of financial security.

 Aegon can trace its roots back to the first half of the 19th century.
-Nearly 175 years later, we have businesses in more than 20 countries, serving 28.5 million customers worldwide, and with EUR 316 billion in assets under management at the end of 2018.
+Nearly 175 years later, we have businesses in more than 20 countries, serving 28.5 million customers worldwide as of the end of 2018.

 Here are three reasons why Aegon is a sound long-term investment:

-Aegon is active in over 20 countries around the world, including the Netherlands, United Kingdom and United States.
-In some instances, such as India and China we operate with joint venture partners, in order to utilize their local expertise and existing distribution channels.
+Aegon is active in over 20 countries around the world, including the Netherlands, the United Kingdom and the United States.
+In some countries, such as India and China, we operate with joint venture partners in order to utilize their local expertise and existing distribution channels.

-An increasing number of customers want to manage their finances online, with personalized offerings, and access to advisors or customers services, how — by phone, face-to-face, social media etc — and when they choose.
+An increasing number of customers want to manage their finances online, with personalized offerings, and access to advisors or customer services, how and when they choose by phone, face-to-face, and through social media.
 Our global presence allows us to share our expertise between markets to deliver cost-effective, accurate and quality solutions through technology.
+We invested in this area early on and today we have a very strong and capable team.

 We were also one of the first insurers to establish a venture fund, Transamerica Ventures, which scans the globe for FinTech and InsureTech startups that offer technology or services that can help our businesses.

-With more than 29 million customers, around 25,000 employees and over EUR 825 billion (June 2018) invested on behalf of our customers, we benefit from significant economies of scale.
+With more than 28 million customers, around 25,000 employees and over EUR 800 billion (year-end 2018) invested on behalf of our customers, we benefit from significant economies of scale.
 Our size means we can invest in strong global platforms and back-office systems, and are able to spread costs across our large customer base.
 And our strong capital position guarantees our ability to meet our financial obligations to our stakeholders.

 Aegon aims to deliver shareholder value by growing its business, increasing capital generation and paying out dividends to its shareholders.